 “Whatcom Humane Society must build a new wildlife rehabilitation center in order to continue to efficiently operate and provide care and core services to injured, abandoned and abused native wildlife in our community.
 There simply is no other option.”

-Since 2014, Whatcom Humane Society has provided wildlife rehabilitation services to injured and orphaned native wildlife.
+Since 2014 the Whatcom Humane Society has provided wildlife rehabilitation services to injured and orphaned native wildlife.
 The facility is the only full service wildlife rehabilitation center in Whatcom County.

 The WHS wildlife rehabilitation center is licensed to operate by the Washington State Department of Fish & Wildlife.
-The center employs specially trained staff, including a State licensed wildlife rehabilitator and a licensed veterinary technician.
+The center employs specially trained staff, including two State licensed wildlife rehabilitators and a licensed veterinary technician.
 The center is supported by dedicated seasonal and year-round volunteers and interns who assist staff and help maintain the center’s daily operations.

 The goal at the WHS wildlife rehabilitation center is to rehabilitate and release animals back into their native habitat and educate the community about how to humanely co-exist with wildlife.